Dog Food

 When it comes to feeding your pup, variety is key.
 A well-rounded diet of homemade dog food can offer just that!
 With the right recipes and ingredients, you can provide a healthy balance for your furry friend.
 Here are some ways to incorporate more variety into their meals:

 1) Experiment with different types of proteins.
 Offer up beef, chicken, lamb, fish or even eggs.
-This way, your pup won’t get bored with the same old thing every day.
+This way, your pup won’t get bored with the same old thing daily.

 2) Try out various grains and starches like brown rice or potatoes as an alternative to kibble.
-Get creative and explore other options such as quinoa or sweet potato too!
+Get creative and explore other options, such as quinoa or sweet potato!

 3) Incorporate fresh produce into their meal plan by chopping up greens like spinach or carrots and adding them in.
 This will give them extra vitamins and minerals they need while also providing additional flavor.